Debit and credit cards seem pretty similar. They're both plastic, both very convenient. But debit is often a poor choice in certain situations.

 Every few years, there's a story about stranded passengers in tears after their discount travel provider has gone out of business.
 So, always use a credit card when you make travel arrangements!

 If you use debit to pay for tickets on Fly-By-Night Airways and they go belly up, your money is gone.
 It's up to you to try to get it back.
-A credit card company will be your ally and will fight on your behalf.
+But if you book with your credit card, your credit card company will be your ally and will fight on your behalf.

 Of course, you could buy travel insurance when you book — but that's included with many credit cards.